 Stakeholder means the single state agency, the sub-grantee and all organizations contracted to provide health care management and services to Medicaid beneficiaries.

-Suspension means that items or services furnished by a specified provider who has been conversed a program-related offense in a Federal, State, or local court will not be reimbursed under Medical
+Suspension means that items or services furnished by a specified provider who has been convicted of a program-related offense in a Federal, State, or local court will not be reimbursed under Medicaid.

 Termination means-